 - Establish an open-door policy.
 Help children and their parents feel comfortable talking to their leaders whenever they have a problem.
 Communicate a chain of command to all the families in your house of worship so they know to whom they must talk when something doesn’t seem right.
 This doesn’t just apply to sexual abuse—it also pertains to situations in which a child feels disrespected or mistreated by an adult.
 Children should also feel confident that leaders will take their concerns seriously.

-To access additional information, resources, tips and more for houses of worship, visit blog.churchmutual.com/religious.
+Access additional information, resources, tips and more for houses of worship.